Process Documentation Examples + How-to Guide

 Process documentation example #4: Flowcharts

-Flowcharts (sometimes called process flowcharts or process maps) visualize the flow of process activities and decisions with symbols, shapes and arrows.
+Flowcharts (sometimes called process flowcharts or process maps) provide a visual outline for the flow of process activities and decisions with symbols, shapes and arrows.

 Flowcharts demonstrate the different courses of action you might take.
 This example of process documentation is especially useful in decision-making processes.